 - 1. MATLAB.
-Stand-alone sections in most chapters provide concise summaries and illustrations of MATLAB features relevant to the chapter's topics. - 2.
+Standalone sections in most chapters provide concise summaries and illustrations of MATLAB features relevant to the chapter's topics. - 2.
 Simulink.
-Stand-alone sections in Chapters 5 through 12 provide extensive Simulink coverage not found in most system dynamics texts. - 3.
+Standalone sections in Chapters 5 through 12 provide extensive Simulink coverage not found in most system dynamics texts. - 3.
 Parameter estimation.
-Coverage of function discovery, parameter estimation, and system identification techniques is given in Sections 1.4, 8.4, and 9.5.
-Students are uneasy when they are given parameter values such as spring stiffness and damping coefficients in examples and homework problems, because they want to know how they will obtain such values in practice.
+Coverage of function discovery, parameter estimation, and system identification techniques is given in Sections 1.3, 8.4, 9.6, and Appendix C. Students are uneasy when they are given parameter values such as spring stiffness and damping coefficients in examples and homework problems, because they want to know how they will obtain such values in practice.
 These sections show how this is done. - 4.
 Motor performance evaluation.
-Section 6.5 discusses the effect of motor dynamics on practical considerations for motor and amplifier applications, such as motion profiles and the required peak and rated continuous current and torque, and maximum required voltage and motor speed.
-These considerations offer excellent examples of practical applications of system dynamics but are not discussed in most system dynamics texts.

-- 5. System dynamics in everyday life.
+Section 6.6 discusses the effect of motor dynamics on practical considerations for motor and amplifier applications, such as motion profiles and the required peak and rated continuous current and torque, and maximum required voltage and motor speed.
+These considerations offer excellent examples of practical applications of system dynamics but are not discussed in most system dynamics texts. - 5.
+System dynamics in everyday life.
 Commonly found illustrations of system dynamics are important for helping students to understand the material and its relevance.
 This text provides examples drawn from objects encountered in everyday life.
 These examples include a storm door closer, fluid flow from a bottle, shock absorbers and suspension springs, motors, systems with gearing, chain drives, belt drives, a backhoe, a water tower, and cooling of liquid in a cup. - 6.
-Theme applications.
-Two common applications provide themes for examples and problems throughout the text.
-These are motion control systems, such as a conveyor system and a robot arm, and vehicle suspension systems.
+Case studies and theme applications.
+Two common applications provide themes for case studies, examples, and problems throughout the text.
+These are motion-control systems, such as a conveyor system and a robot arm, and vehicle suspension systems.